Skip to content

 Roku doesn’t have a TikTok app, and given TikTok’s legal situation in the US, that probably won’t change soon.
 Screen mirroring from your phone or laptop is the practical workaround, and it takes under two minutes to set up.

 Android users have it easiest with built-in casting. iPhone users can AirPlay directly to Roku.
 Laptop users need AirBeamTV ($14.99 for the full version).
-Whichever method you choose, use 5 GHz Wi-Fi and keep your phone screen unlocked for the best experience.
+Use 5 GHz Wi-Fi and keep your phone screen unlocked for the best experience.

 #Frequently Asked Questions